ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Quickstart.rst

     if __name__ == '__main__':
         main()

-.. note:: To ignore SSL errors, or log in using an IP address, use: ``cterasdk.settings.sessions.management.ssl = False``
+.. note:: To ignore SSL errors, or log in using an IP address, use: ``cterasdk.settings.core.syn.settings.connector.ssl = False``

 Now we have an authenticated ``admin`` or ``user`` session.
 We can now proceed to access the Portal API's.